Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/subscription/boost.md

 # /boost
 ## Information
-**This command lets you boost the server you're using the command on to a premium server.
-This will allow the server to use all [premium features](/en/support).**
+**This command lets you boost the server you're using the command on to a Zoe premium server.
+This will allow the server to use all [Zoe premium features](/en/support) until the boost is cancelled.**
 <br>

 ### Permissions needed: